 No, ETS doesn’t charge for testing accommodations.

 ETS isn’t responsible for the cost of an evaluation, but resources are available that might be able to help you.
 If your disability documentation is dated or inadequate, you can contact the local Division of Vocational Rehabilitation office and meet with a counselor.
 This is a free service available to any individual with a documented disability.
 You can also contact your Disability Services coordinator or counselor on campus.
-Also, many colleges and universities with strong school psychology programs perform evaluations at a reduced fee.
-See Updating Documentation for LD/ADHD for more information.
+Also, many colleges and universities perform evaluations at a reduced fee.
+See Lower-Cost Evaluation Options for more information.

 All disability documentation is reviewed and processed by ETS Disability Services staff and qualified ETS consultants.
-A panel of 36 outside experts review testing accommodations requests for graduate and professional programs administered by ETS.
-Members of this review panel include college disability service providers and ADA compliance officers, as well as psychologists, neuropsychologists, medical doctors, psychiatrists and special education faculty.
+A panel of 30+ outside professionals review testing accommodations requests for graduate and professional programs administered by ETS.
+Members of this review panel include college disability service providers and ADA compliance officers, as well as psychologists, neuropsychologists, medical doctors and special education faculty.
 In every instance, confidentiality is assured according to the ETS confidentiality policy.
 ETS won’t discuss any aspects of your request with anyone except those you’ve given ETS authorization to contact.

 If you submit a properly completed Certification of Eligibility: Accommodations History (COE) form without documentation and you’re eligible to be approved for accommodations through this process, it will take approximately 2–3 weeks to process your request.
 If you must submit documentation for review, the process may take about 4–6 weeks.

-If you’re requesting the same accommodations approved within the past 2 years, you can expedite the process.
+If you’re requesting the same accommodations previously approved by ETS or another standardized testing agency, you can expedite the process.
 See how to request previously approved accommodations.

 ETS strives to review requests for accommodations as quickly as possible.
 The review process is highly individualized and decisions are made on a case-by-case basis.
 Given the large number of requests we receive, it’s important that you submit your request as early as possible to ensure receiving a decision before the test date.